WomenInSoftwareEngineeringJP/xr-development/augmented-reality-dev/README.md

 * [Build 15 Augmented Reality (AR) apps with Unity & Vuforia](https://www.udemy.com/course/develop-augmented-reality-book-ar-business-card-with-unity/)
 This course is a good option to get quickly a practical experience of building Apps with Vuforia and Unity.
 Basic knowledge of Unity is recommended, since it doesn't go too deep in explaining Unity fundamental concepts.
 The course is paid, but it is a good option to get it when it is on discount on Udemy plataform.

+* [Augmented Human: How Technology Is Shaping the New Reality](https://www.amazon.com/Augmented-Human-Technology-Shaping-Reality/dp/1491928328).
+An interesting book that introduces AR concepts, technologies, how it has evolved, and what are some future opportunities.

 ### Community projects